-In truth, though, this does no good at all and in reality often when you face your fears and say what is on your mind, you’ll find that you actually had nothing to worry about.
+In truth, though, this does no good at all and in reality, often, when you face your fears and say what is on your mind, you’ll find that you had nothing to worry about.
 Whereas in your head, your partner was distant because they were having an affair or had fallen out of love with you, in truth it could be that they are simply not feeling very well or are tired.

 Once you confront your fears and ask them outright, often what you hear will help set your mind at ease.
-This is a very essential piece in dealing with insecurity.
+This is an essential piece in dealing with insecurity.